Communication: Advocacy & Activism, BA

 |Total Course Units||34|

-The Non-COMM elective may be at the intermediate or advanced level.
-The course must be related to the student’s COMM major and be pre-approved by a member of the COMM Undergraduate Advising Team.
+Only 1 of the 3 non-COMM elective courses may be at the introductory level.
+1 of the 3 non-COMM elective courses must be related to the student's Communication major, but is not required to be related to the student's concentration, and must be pre-approved by a member of the Communication Undergraduate Advising Team.

-With department permission, COMM499 can be counted as one of your COMM specific courses.
+With department permission, COMM 3091 or COMM 4997 may be counted as one of the Communication-specific course requirements.